 The Kamakana Shopping Center at Ali’i brings sophistication to the area with the famed stores, Sephora and Macy’s.
 In addition, there is a state-of-the-art movie theater, Olino by Consilidated, which has comfortable reclining chairs.
 As for restaurants, a local favorite is the Eating House 1849.
 Buffalo Wild Wings, California Pizza Kitchen, and The Cheesecake Factory are also among the other restaurants available.

 Ewa Beach has a history that goes way back.
 It began as a large plantation during the brief reign of Queen Lili’uokalani, the first and only queen, and subsequently the last of the Kanehameha dynasty.
 During the late 1800s, Queen Lili’uokalani abdicated the throne after losing power to America.
 After that, the plantation was managed by W.R.
 Lowie.
 Since then, Ewa Beach has been a very important part of Hawaii’s culture, along with its economy and politics.

 Most of the local residents along the southern shore of Oahu use the term Ewa as a reference for heading towards the shoreline.
 Other local terms used in a similar fashion are: mauka, towards the mountains in a generally northward direction; makai, towards the ocean in a generally southern direction; and Diamond Head (or Koko Head) refers to heading along the shoreline in an eastwardly direction.

 When looking for assistance with planning to relocate to Ewa Beach, look no further than Ola Properties.
 A local property management company, we are here to assist with locating a home, as well as managing the transactions afterwards.
 Our website offers online payment collection and a place to submit maintenance requests.
 Our services benefit both homeowners and tenants.
-For more details, call Ola Properties today and reserve one of our long-term rentals in Kailua Oahu.
+For more details, call Ola Properties today and reserve one of our long-term rentals on Oahu.